seamless-cicd/seamless-demo-notification/README.md

 1. Payment Service
 2. Notification Service

-Both are intended to be deployed to a AWS Fargate cluster and communicate via Service Connect.
+Both are intended to be deployed to a Fargate cluster and communicate via Service Connect.

 ## This Repo is Microservice 2: Notification Service